MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

 ## Surface Hub 3 OOBE setup

 > [!TIP]
-> When you run first-time setup, ensure you stay connected to the Internet to automatically download required updates to enable the current user experience.
+> When you run first-time setup, ensure an internet connection is maintained throughout the setup to automatically download required updates for an optimal user experience.

 1. Press the power button to start the device.